truemped/truemped.github.io/content/posts/engineering/cities-of-software.md

 # What now?

-Over time, we have created these literate _big balls of mud_, an illusion of a Microservices architecture, that promised autonomy.
+Over time, we have created these literate _big balls of mud_, an illusion of a microservice architecture, that promised autonomy.
 Instead, we got endless alignment.
 We need to untangle this if we want to enable change.
 The more we bake our assumptions into code and relationships between APIs, the harder change becomes.

 The gist of this is: focus on designing the streets.
-The way data flows through an organization and its systems is the bottleneck in regards to change.
+The way data flows through an organization and its systems is the bottleneck in regard to change.
 The more complex this flow is, the more difficult change becomes.
 And change is inevitable.